How To Apply

 • Resident and nonresident applicants who are not reciprocal – cost of taking the licensing examination – determined by and paid to the testing company, PSI.

-• Residents must take and pass both the state and national broker simulation examinations.
+• Residents must take and pass both the state and national broker examinations.
 Nonresident nonreciprocal applicants need to take and pass only the state examination.

 • The examination fee is required each time you take or retake the test/s.